world-class/REPL/podcasts/README.md

 ## Data science
 - [Data Skeptic](https://dataskeptic.com/) - *"Data science, statistics, machine learning, artificial intelligence, and scientific skepticism."*
 - [Linear Digressions](http://lineardigressions.com/) - *"Linear Digressions is a podcast about machine learning and data science.
 Machine learning is being used to solve a ton of interesting problems, and to accomplish goals that were out of reach even a few short years ago."*

+## Economics
+- [EconTalk](http://www.econtalk.org/) - *"EconTalk is a weekly economics podcast hosted by Russ Roberts.
+Roberts, formerly an economics professor at George Mason University, is a research fellow at Stanford University's Hoover Institution.
+On the podcast, Roberts typically interviews a single guest—often professional economists—on topics in economics."* ([from Wikipedia](https://en.wikipedia.org/wiki/EconTalk))

 ## Education
 - [TED Podcasts](https://www.ted.com/podcasts) - *"Learn more about TED's original podcast initiatives.
 Subscribe to listen on Apple Podcasts, the TED Android app, or wherever you get your podcasts."*